Docs > Configuration > Data Model > Working with Data Model

 Check out how to configure this here.

 You can specify a raw database query for any data source if you want to use more advanced source-based queries.
 To do this, click on Write Query and enter the raw query.
-For example, a sample SQL query to calculate top failed transactions.
+For example, a sample SQL query can be used to calculate the top failed transactions.

 Here we are selecting span_attributes_http_target from the table click.apm_span.
 The query counts the Failed transactions.